beginning of content

 Inhaled corticosteroid preventers can have side effects such as:

-You can reduce the chance of getting these side effects by using a spacer with your puffer, and by rinsing your mouth out with water after taking the medicine.
+You can reduce the chance of getting these side effects by using a spacer with your puffer.
+Rinsing your mouth out with water or gargling after using it is also helpful.

 If you are using a biologic injection for hard to control asthma, ask your doctor about the benefits and risks.